OpenBudget/open-budget-frontend/README.md

 ###Install the project

-Same instructions as under OS X above.
+Same instructions as under OS X above (only without 'sudo').

 Enjoy!